LCR Team: 1996–2003: Lucio Cecchinello era

 The Cecchinello-Ueda partnership continued in 1999 and 2000, yielding another win by Ueda in 1999 Brazilian Grand Prix as well as numerous podiums for both riders.

 Ueda finished both seasons in 5th position while Cecchinello struggled to match his teammates performance and was only able to finish in 9th and 11th position in those seasons.

+Cecchinello-Jara partnership with Aprilias

 In 2001 the team switched to Aprilia motorcycles.

 The team also recruited the Spanish youngster Raúl Jara as Cecchinello's teammate.

 Cecchinello's performance improved and he took the first win with Aprilia at the Catalan Grand Prix and finished the season 4th in overall standings.

+Venturing into 250cc

 In 2002 the team expanded their operation into 250cc class.

 San Marinese rider Alex de Angelis was recruited to partner Cecchinello in 125cc, while the young Australian rookie, Casey Stoner and the Spanish David Checa were recruited to compete in 250cc class.

 Cecchinello managed to repeat the last years performance and once again finished the season 4th in overall standing with 3 wins while De Angelis has his first career podium and finished 9th overall.

 In the 250cc class, Stoner and Checa were able to achieve several top ten finish in the team's 250cc debut season.